 Kathy currently serves as an administrative law judge for the Oklahoma Department of Labor and as an adjunct settlement judge for the United States District Court for the Northern District of Oklahoma.

 Kathy's achievements have earned her inclusion in Chambers USA Guide to America's Leading Lawyers for Business, where she was described as "enormously intelligent and well thought of…" Researchers at Chambers & Partners also quoted market observers who praised her as "a great problem solver and a skilled writer."
-She has also been recognized by Oklahoma Super Lawyers, which also named her to its lists of “Top 50 Oklahoma Super Lawyers” and “Top 25 Women Oklahoma Super Lawyers,” and The Best Lawyers in America (commercial litigation; employment law–management; labor law–management; labor and employment litigation).
+She has also been recognized by Oklahoma Super Lawyers, which has named her to its lists of “Top 25 Women Lawyers” and “Top 50 Oklahoma Lawyers,” and The Best Lawyers in America (commercial litigation; employment law–management; labor law–management; labor and employment litigation).
 She was selected by Best Lawyers as the "Tulsa Employment Law (Management) Lawyer of the Year" for 2013 and “Tulsa Labor and Employment Litigation Lawyer of the Year” for 2015, honors given to a single lawyer in each legal specialty in each community.

 Labor & Employment: